lyz-code/blue-book/docs/roadmap_adjustment.md

 I've gone for full blown adjustments of locking myself up for a week to not doing any for months.
 And that is just fine, these tools are there to help us only if we want to use them.

 ## Heavily orgmode oriented
-This article heavily uses [orgmode](orgmode.md), my currently chosen [task tool](task_tools.md), but that doesn't mean that the concepts can be applicable to other tools.
+This article heavily uses [orgmode](orgmode.md), my currently chosen [action tool](action_tools.md), but that doesn't mean that the concepts can be applicable to other tools.
 # Roadmap adjustment types

 There are three types of roadmap adjustment if we split them by process type: